ThomThio/Japanese-Language-Revision/README.md

 # Japanese-Language-Revision
 Simple scripts to assist in revising my Japanese-English every morning, night (and commute, if an API layer is built)

-Problem solved: Anki is not convenient to create cards, and input the meanings when switching in Japanese to English keyboard, whether on computers or mobile.
+Problem: Anki and other revision apps do not make it convenient to create cards, and input the meanings when switching in Japanese to English keyboard, whether on computers or mobile.
+Others also come in-built with their own vocabularly, which does not suit the everyday interactions a persona may have, which allows you to learn 'organically'.
 I also want a program to run anywhere, by adding a simple API layer.

 Solution: Allow convenient entry via Excel Macros, switching keyboards using Apple's input sources via a hotkey.